-Program benefits/serves a SIGNIFICANT portion City provides program and program is currently being Recommended by national professional of the Community and adds to their quality of offered by another governmental, non-profit or civic organization to meet published standards or as a agency
+Program benefits/serves a SIGNIFICANT portion City provides program and program is currently being of the Community and adds to their quality of life of the Community and adds to the life

-DRUG Joining with the community and addressing this area of concern has an immediate and hopefully a lifelong deterrence for the use of EDUCATION drugs.
+DRUG EDUCATION Joining with the community and addressing this area of concern has an immediate and hopefully a lifelong deterrence for the use of drugs.
 A strong united front against drug abuse can only strengthen a community overall.

-DRUG A lower level of funding for this program would steal away the ability we have to educate children at an early age to avoid drug use.
+DRUG EDUCATION A lower level of funding for this program would steal away the ability we have to educate children at an early age to avoid drug use.
 We currently provide D.A.R.E.
 Education for over 360 children per school year.
-We have been teaching D.A.R.E. at the elementary school EDUCATION level for over 5 years which calculates out to over 1800 children receiving this crucial education
+We have been teaching D.A.R.E. at the elementary school level for over 5 years which calculates out to over 1800 children receiving this crucial education